A stop loss in forex trading is one of the major risk management tool you need to master before you start trading.

-You can have a very excellent strategy but if you don’t do proper risk management you may not be able to stay in the game long enough to see the rewards of your system.
+You may have a very excellent strategy,which is okay.
+However, if you don’t do proper risk management you will not stay in the game long enough to see the rewards of your system.

 One sure way of minimizing losses is by setting a stop loss for every trade you take.

-It should be set a few pips from your entry level either up or down depending on the kind of trade you are taking.
+You can set your stop loss a few pips from your entry level either up or down.
+This depends on the direction of the trade.

 The chart below shows an example of a stop loss on a short position.

-Your stop loss should not be too wide or too tight but should be adjusted according to your position size.
+You should set a stop loss that is not too wide or too tight but enough match your position size.

-Losing a trade while trading is very ok, but what matters is how much you have lost.
-How big is your drawdown?
+Losing a trade is very okay, but what matters is how much you have lost.
+How big is your draw down?

-This completely guarantees inevitable losses, this is why stop losses are your shield from all these uncertanities.
+This completely guarantees inevitable losses.
+Now you see why stop losses are your shield from all these uncertainties.

 You may escape for some time without setting stops.
-But one day your ten years hard work can be blown just in a second and you have no room to console your broken heart.
+But one day your ten years of hard work can be blown just in a second.
+It may be too late to recover from a broken heart.